Tiendil/tiendil-org-content/content/posts/2024-024-top-llm-frameworks-may-not-be-as-reliable-as-you-may-think/en.md

 1. The assessment of the criticality of the error depends a lot on taste, experience, and context.
 For me, in the projects I worked on, this is a critical security issue.
 However, it seems that this is not critical at all for most current projects that use LLMs.
 Which leads to some thoughts about mainstream near-LLM development.
 2. This is a good indicator of a low level of code quality control: code reviews, tests, all processes.
 After all, this is an integration with one of the major API providers.
 The problem could have been found in many different ways, but none worked.
 3. This is a good illustration of the vicious approach to development: "copy-paste from a tutorial and push to prod".
-To leave this error unnoticed, you had to ignore both the basic architecture of your project and the logic of calling the code you are copying.
+To make such a mistake, you had to ignore both the basic architecture of your project and the logic of calling the code you are copying.

 Ultimately, I gave up on these frameworks and implemented my own client over HTTP API.

 My conclusion from this mess is: you can't trust the code under the hood of modern LLM frameworks.
-You need to double-check, proofread.
+You need to double-check and proofread it.
 Just because they state that they are "production-ready" doesn't mean they are really production-ready.

 Let me tell you more about the bug.